mpcq-network/mpcq-json-rpc-relay/docs/configuration.md

 ease of use at the trade-off of some insecure default configuration.
 Most configuration settings have appropriate defaults and can be left unchanged.
 It is recommended to browse the properties below and adjust to your needs.

-A few properties omit a default value as they relate to account information and Hedera environment details.
+A few properties omit a default value as they relate to account information and MPCQ environment details.
 These properties are noted below and should be custom set per deployment.

 - `CHAIN_ID`